As part of SPIEL ’22, EDUCATORS’ DAY will be held again this year. It is aimed at educators, teachers and interested individuals.

 - presenting game concepts developed for history lessons.

-Teachers will also be admitted to the New Releases Showcase at SPIEL ’19 on this day, where they can gain an overview of the latest board game novelties.
+Teachers attending SPIEL ’22 will be admitted to the New Releases Showcase on Friday, where they can get an overview of the latest board game novelties.
 Please report in advance to the Friedhelm Merz Verlag booth in Hall 3, booth 3H100 to present school certification or other clearly recognisable accreditation documents.
-You will then be given authorisation for admittance to the New Releases Showcase.
+Here you will receive your access authorization.

 10:20 a.m. – Games as motive forces of change: education & society [EN]